 - Higher Education Statistics Authority (HESA) data covering UK universities

-Since 2014/15, employment data and out-of-work benefit data has been linked to the national pupil database to form the longitudinal education outcomes (LEO) dataset.
+Since the 2014 to 2015 school year, employment data and out-of-work benefit data has been linked to the national pupil database to form the longitudinal education outcomes (LEO) dataset.
 Along with local authority data, LEO data is used to calculate employment destinations.

-Employment data came from HM Revenue and Customs (HMRC).
-Out-of-work benefit data came from the Department for Work and Pensions (DWP).
+HM Revenue and Customs supplies employment data, and the Department for Work and Pensions supplies out-of-work benefit data.

-The matching of these databases was undertaken at individual level using personal characteristics such as name, date of birth and postcode.
+The matching of these databases was done using personal characteristics such as name, date of birth and postcode.

-These statistics cover pupils who went to state funded mainstream schools.
+These statistics shown only include pupils who went to state-funded mainstream schools.

 Suppression rules and disclosure control